All the homestead kitchen supplies you need for your simple, from-scratch lifestyle.

 And yogurt makers are one of those affordable, easy-to-store pieces that come in so handy.
 Yes, you can use a crock pot or Instant Pot, but nothing is as easy as the yogurt maker!

-This Dash yogurt maker is simple and affordable.
+This yogurt maker is simple and affordable.

 Canning (even pressure canning) isn’t the best way to store everything.
 Fresh meat, certain vegetables, and baked goods will keep best when they are frozen.
-Even some dehydrated foods will lang longer if they are frozen after you dehydrate them.
+Even some dehydrated foods will last longer if they are frozen after you dehydrate them.

 If you have the space for a chest freezer, it can be a great addition to the homesteading kitchen.
 You can often pick these up at garage sales or get used ones online for a great price.